microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 4. In the fourth exercise you will make easier to interact with a UWP control, by creating a control wrapper.
 5. In the last exercise you're going to migrate the WPF application to .NET Core 3.0, which will open up new and important scenarios in the future.

-### Computers in this lab
+### Requirements for the lab
-This lab uses a single Virtual Machine to provide you with the development environment.

-The virtual machine is based on Windows 10 19H1 and it includes:
+These are the requirements for performing this lab:

+- Windows 10 1903 (build 18362) is the recommended one, even if the exercises will work also on Windows 18 1809.
-- Visual Studio 2019
+- Visual Studio 2019 (any edition, including the [free Community one](https://visualstudio.microsoft.com/vs/community/).
+You need to install the following workloads:
-- Windows 10 SDK version 10.0.18362
-- .NET Core 3 Preview 3 SDK

-If you already have these tools on your computer, feel free to directly use it for the lab instead of the virtual machine.
-Be aware that the following Visual Studio workloads have to be installed:

     - .NET desktop development
     - Universal Windows Platform development
+- Windows 10 SDK version 10.0.17763.
+It can be downloaded from [here](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk), but it also comes with Visual Studio if you have enabled the Universal Windows Platform development workload.
+- .NET Core 3 Preview 3 SDK, which can be downloaded from [here](https://dotnet.microsoft.com/download/dotnet-core/3.0).

 ### Scenario
 Contoso Expenses is an internal application used by managers of Contoso Corporation to keep track of the expenses submitted by their reports.
 Modernizing this application is necessary in order to enhance employee efficiency when creating expenses reports.
 Many of the requested features could be easily implemented with the Universal Windows Platform.
 However, the application is complex and it's the outcome of many years of development by different teams.
 As such, rewriting it from scratch with a new technology isn't an option on the table.
 The team is looking for the best approach to add these features but, at the same time, reusing the existing codebase.